Alive. Active. Adaptive: Experiential Knowledge and Emerging Materials

 Submission of Papers

-Manuscripts should also be sent through the online submission page.
-Authors should choose “Special Issue on Designing for Systems of Smart Things" as the Journal Section when submitting papers.
+Manuscripts should also be sent through the online submission system.
+Authors should choose “Special Issue on Material and Design” as the Journal Section when submitting papers.

 Special Issue Editors